IvS-KULeuven/GASP/README.md

 See `notebooks/gaia_qso_initial_selection.ipynb` for the selection criteria that were used.

 (2) Estimate the dominant period of the G band time series.
-Desire `8` with your desired number of threads
+Change `8` to your desired number of threads

 ```bash
 python src/periodicity.py data/qso_initial_selection/ results/periods 8
 ```

-See `notebooks/gaia_qso_periods.ipynb` for details on how the periods are used to filter the initial selection.
+See `notebooks/gaia_qso_periods.ipynb` for details on how the estimated periods are used to filter the initial selection.